KyberNetwork/developer-portal/docs/integrations-smartcontractguide.md

 id: Integrations-SmartContractGuide
 title: Smart Contract
 ---
+## Introduction
+This guide will walk you through on how you can interact with our protocol implementation at a smart contract level.
+The most common group of users that can benefit from this guide are Dapps.

 ## Overview
-This guide will walk you through on how you can interact with our protocol implementation at a smart contract level.
 We will cover 2 scenarios of integration; the first being a new smart contract integration with our smart contracts.
 The second is integrating an already deployed smart contract with our protocol implementation.

 ## Things to note
 1) If possible, minimise the use of `msg.sender` within your smart contract.
 If you were to call a function within the wrapper contract, `msg.sender` [is the wrapper contract address]((https://ethereum.stackexchange.com/questions/28972/who-is-msg-sender-when-calling-a-contract-from-a-contract) instead of your wallet address.